deanwampler/spark-scala-tutorial/tutorial/README.md

 The output is formatted as a sequence of strings and converted back to an [RDD](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.rdd.RDD) for output.
 The expression `sums_avgs.zipWithIndex` creates a tuple with each `sums_avgs` value and it's index into the collection.
 We use that to add the row index to the output.

+Try the simple exercises at the end of the source file.

 ## Crawl5a

 [Crawl5a.scala](#code/src/main/scala/sparkworkshop/Crawl5a.scala)